rodber/blog/_posts/2022/2022-12-01-chevereto-goes-free.md

 ## Upgrade from Chevereto-Free

 Personal users of Chevereto-Free are encouraged to migrate now to Chevereto free edition.
-Not only the software is newer, it has tons of new features and nifty additions that will make your experience a delight.
+Not only the software is newer, it has tons of [new features](https://v4-docs.chevereto.com/introduction/changelog/4.0.html) and [nifty additions](2022-09-20-chevereto-4.md) that will make your experience a delight.

-For those using Chevereto-Free commercially: We recommend going to [chevereto.com/pricing](https://chevereto.com/pricing) to get our Pro edition.
+For those using Chevereto-Free commercially: Head to [chevereto.com/pricing](https://chevereto.com/pricing) to get our Pro edition.
 At Chevereto we will happy to assist you with the migration process.

-Chevereto supports all popular infra provisioning, including Docker, VPS, cPanel, Plesk and more.
-Chevereto V4 runs anywhere and it is the best Chevereto yet.
+Chevereto supports all popular infra provisioning systems, including Docker, VPS, cPanel, Plesk and more.
+Chevereto V4 runs anywhere and it is the best Chevereto yet, I recommend you to try out its free edition or request your own private demo from our website.